Higher Macdonald flood map & planning overlays

 Is Higher Macdonald flood-prone?

-Very little of Higher Macdonald carries a mapped flood overlay (the Hawkesbury average is 1%).
+Flood mapping covers Higher Macdonald and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 1%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Higher Macdonald bushfire-prone?